oceanicsdotio/oceanics.io/README.md

 session = driver.session()
 ```

-Using a 3D model as an example, here are some basic queries:
+Using a 3D model as an example, here are some basic queries.

 Return a specific triangle, child vertices, and their relationships: